 Notice to all customers installing generator systems:

-- We have previously communicated that the AEMO DER Register process would commence on the 1st of December 2019 – this date has now been delayed, and will now occur sometime in 2020.
+- We have previously communicated that the Ausgrid process to register DER would be changing by the end of March 2020 – this date has now been delayed further.

-- Further updates will be provided when new information becomes available on a new cutover date.
+- Further updates will be provided when new information becomes available.

 When the new systems are ready, once your connection application for embedded generation has been approved by Ausgrid:

 • as a condition of your customer connection contract, and in accordance with the Australian Energy Market Operator (AEMO) DER Register Information Guidelines, you will be required to provide details of any small generating unit at your premises.